American Indian/Alaska Native Tribes

 - Grants & Contracts and Accounting Departments

-Grants & Contracts Department
+The Tribe’s Grants and Contracts Department

-- Introduce yourself to Tribe’s Grants and Contracts Department Staff
+- Introduce yourself to tribe’s Grants and Contracts Department staff.

-- Develop a positive working relationship with the department staff, and as needed, provide relevant information about your AIVRS grant in a timely manner
+- Develop a positive working relationship with the department staff and, as needed, provide relevant information about your AIVRS grant in a timely manner.

 The Tribe’s Accounting Department

-- Have a clear understanding with your account manager about allowable costs for all program expenditures
+- Have a clear understanding with your account manager about allowable costs for all program expenditures.

-- Develop a procurement process with your assigned account manager to purchase program and consumer goods and services in a timely manner
+- Develop a procurement process with your assigned account manager to purchase program and consumer goods and services in a timely manner.